In vitro fertilisation: Egg and sperm preparation

 In the laboratory, for ICSI treatments, the identified eggs are stripped of surrounding cells (also known as cumulus cells) and prepared for fertilisation.
-An oocyte selection may be performed prior to fertilisation to select eggs that can be fertilised, as it is required they are in metaphase II.
-There are cases in which if oocytes are in the metaphase I stage, they can be kept being cultured so as to undergo a posterior sperm injection.
+An oocyte selection may be performed before fertilisation to select eggs that can be fertilised, as it is required that they are in metaphase II.
+There are cases in which if oocytes are in the metaphase I stage, they can be kept cultured so as to undergo a posterior sperm injection.
 In the meantime, semen is prepared for fertilisation by removing inactive cells and seminal fluid in a process called sperm washing.
 If semen is being provided by a sperm donor, it will usually have been prepared for treatment before being frozen and quarantined, and it will be thawed ready for use.